Electricity at the macroscale and its microscopic origins: Macrostructure as homogenized microstructure

 \subsubsection{Excess fields}

 At the macroscale, an excess field can be understood from Stokes' theorem.
-For example, the net charge within a material $\Omega$ is
+For example, the net charge within a material $\material$ is

-where the integral on the right hand side is an integral of the areal charge density, $\bsigma$, on the material's surface, ${\partial\Omega}$.
+where the integral on the right hand side is an integral of the areal charge density, $\bsigma$, on the material's surface, ${\partial\material}$.
 In this case, $\bsigma$ is an excess field: it is the \emph{surface excess} of field ${\Rho}$.

-Stokes' theorem also holds at the microscale, but if the microstructure comprises point charges, each charge occupies a subset of $\Omega$ or ${\partial\Omega}$ whose measure is zero.
-Therefore, in the microscale analogue of Eq.~\ref{eqn:stokes_charge}, both integrals vanish, and we must take a different route to understand surface excesses.
+Stokes' theorem also holds at the microscale if point charges are treated as singularities and the sets of zero measure in which they reside are omitted from the integrals.
+However, in that case both integrals in the microscale analogue of Eq.~\ref{eqn:stokes_charge} vanish, and we must take a different route to understand surface excesses.

 A further complication is that surfaces are ill-defined at the microscale: A surface's microstructure differs, to some degrees, from the microstructures of both the bulk and the atmosphere or vacuum above the surface.
 Its difference with respect to the bulk microstructure lessens \emph{gradually} with increasing depth below the surface, so there does not exist a depth below which the material is bulk-like and above which it is not.
 Therefore surfaces are ill-defined regions of indeterminate widths at the microscale.